datacommonsorg/docsite/bigquery/query_property_places.md

 ---
 layout: default
 title: Properties of places
-nav_order: 3
+nav_order: 2
 parent: BigQuery
 ---

-# Query category: Statistical variables associated with places (and other entities)
+# Statistical variables associated with places (and other entities)

 ### Latest value from preferred source for a single variable